Toronto-Traumatic Brain Injury In Children

 Unfortunately, our understanding of traumatic brain injury in children, and its potential effects on young people, including their school functioning is limited.
 This places the young people who have suffered a TBI at risk.
 To succeed at school, like all students, they must perform successfully across a number of domains.
 These include the social, emotional, and behavioral domains, as well as the cognitive/academic and learning domains.
 Like all students they must learn to function as independently and age appropriately as possible, and to the fullest extent of their capabilities.

-Yet, many of the young people who have suffered a traumatic brain injury, whether it is mild, moderate or severe will show problems at school that were not present prior to the injury.
+Yet, young people who have suffered a traumatic brain injury, whether it is mild, moderate or severe will show problems at school that were not present prior to the injury.
 To assist them in achieving to the best of their ability, they will require supports and interventions that rest on an understanding of Traumatic Brain Injury in children.
 This will apply to injured students returning to school after a period of absence, as well those who are already in attendance, who show behavioral and/or academic problems.

 Understanding traumatic brain injury and its effects on a child or adolescent's school functioning is critical to supporting them within the school setting and ensuring they receive the evidence based supports they require.

 School neuropsychological assessments increase understanding of how a traumatic brain injury has impacted the young person's academic and behavioral functioning, and leads to evidence based solutions to address concerns that arise.
 A school neuropsychological assessment is recommended when a young person experiences increased or atypical behavioral or learning difficulties at school following a traumatic brain injury.
-It is also not unusual for children who have suffered a brain injury, including a mTBI to show signs of recovery and normal functioning, only to exhibit learning and/or behavorial problems later as their brains mature.

 Dr. O'Connor, a Toronto psychologist, offers comprehensive in depth school neuro-psychological assessments to children, adolescents and young people who have suffered a traumatic brain injury.

 Understanding a traumatic brain injury and its effects on a child or adolescent's school functioning is critical.
 This applies to young adults who are pursuing post secondary education.
-A school neuropsychological assessment
+A school neuropsychological assessment increases understanding of how a brain injury has impacted the young person's behavioral and academic functioning, and provides evidence based solutions to address these concerns.

 Click here, to learn more about a school neuropsychological evaluation and how it can help, when a young person has suffered a brain injury and is showing behavioral and academic concerns.